enino84/enino84.github.io/courses/intro_data_assimilation/index.md

 _Ph.D. in Systems Engineering - Universidad del Norte_

+## Welcome

+Welcome to this free graduate course on Data Assimilation!
+This course has been designed to provide you with a comprehensive overview of the fundamentals of Data Assimilation.
+When I started in this field, I remember how challenging it was to understand the various concepts and topics related to Computer Science, Meteorology, and Applied Mathematics, many of which I had never encountered before.
+I had previously worked on Combinatorial Optimization, and transitioning to the world of DA was not easy.
+However, as I progressed in my Ph.D., I found the field fascinating.
+The idea of forecasting based on fitting numerical models to observations or correcting model trajectory based on measurements caught my attention.

+If you're feeling overwhelmed by the physics and math involved in DA, don't worry.
+This course is designed to make it easy for you to understand even the most complex concepts.
+I've used Python to demonstrate how simple it can be to implement DA methods.
+Additionally, I've provided a Python package that allows you to build your own DA methods easily within an academic context.

+I hope you find this course enjoyable and informative.
+Please feel free to share it with anyone who may benefit from it.

 ## Overview

 This graduate course in Data Assimilation explores the process of adjusting imperfect numerical forecasts using real noisy observations.
 The course covers ensemble-based data assimilation, including conceptual, theoretical, and practical aspects.
 Students will use Python as the primary computational language to support their learning and discussions.